 ORCID provides a persistent digital identifier that distinguishes you from other researchers and supports automated linkages between you and your research activities.

-Add your ORCID ID to WorkTribe at the following point in My Profile:
+To add your ORCID ID to WorkTribe

 Select the Details tab